thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 5)  Insert a 16mm screw in each PLA\_5 part, put it into the two holes of PLA\_1 part.
-Then screw them into the PLA\_3 part.
 Make sure to not stuck the small wires.
     If the screw is too lose, you can add a nut on the other side of the PLA\_1 part.

 ![](./media//media/image63.jpeg)![](./media//media/image64.jpeg)